-The Xcel Energy projects will require easements that allow for surveying, construction, operation and maintenance of a transmission line across a defined right-of-way located on the landowner's property.
-These easements will include the right to clear, trim and remove vegetation and trees from within the right-of-way, as well as tall and dangerously leaning trees adjacent to the right-of-way that may threaten the line if they fall.
+Xcel Energy will require an easement agreement that allow for surveying, construction, operation and maintenance of a transmission line across a defined right-of-way located on the landowner's property.
+These easements will include the right to clear, trim and remove vegetation and trees from within the right-of-way.

-What activities are allowed within the easement area?
+What activities are allowed within the easement?